METAPOETICS IV/VI

 Do you know where poems come from?

 Me neither.
-Babies, yes, but poems, no.
+Babies yes, but poems no.

-Everyone knows where babies come from,
+Everyone knows where babies come from.

-The origin of poems is more mysterious.
+the origin of poems is mysterious.

 I'm a poet

-a serious poet
+a working poet

 yet my poems simply seem